 Christmas Markets in Europe

 We drove from the airport to Strasbourg for almost the entire day.
-We arrived late in the evening and had only one night to explore.
+We arrived late in the evening and had only one night to explore the area.
 Before we could reach the hotel, we had to go through a security check with our suitcases.

 If you want to avoid having your luggage inspected, choosing a hotel outside of Grande Île is better.
 However, staying in the historic center was the best option as we only had to go through the security check once.